IndaPlus23/linmort-sesvenss-wilmerj-project/docs/specification.md

 ## Naming convention

+### Code

+Code will be written in accordance with the [Rust style convention](https://doc.rust-lang.org/1.0.0/style/style/README.html)

 ### Issues

 Issues will be created for every feature or task that is needed.
 The title should summarize the essence and quickly convey the nature of the issue. if required, a detailed description with further information may be included.
 To help further categorize each issue will be assigned labels based on attributes like type or priority.
 Assignees will be assigned and take responsibility for the issue.
 Issues with deadlines will be added under milestones.